microsoft/dotnet/Documentation/compatibility/system_threading_timer_lock_contention_improvement.md

 ### Source Analyzer Status

 NotPlanned
-(not applicable)

 ### Change Description

-The change is not expected to impact compatibility in the default mode (disabled).

-Issue

-Timers use a lock and timers may contend with one another, causing excessive CPU usage.
+Timers use a lock, and multiple timers can contend with one another for a lock, which can result in excessive CPU usage.

-Change

-An alternate implementation of the Timer that fixes the issue to some degree has been provided for optional use.
+For apps that run under .NET Framework 4.8, an opt-in configuration section may reduce the impact of timers contending for a lock.
+This change is especially important for high-performance applications.

+- [ ] Quirked
+- [ ] Build-time break

+### Recommended Action

-The change can be opted into by setting the following [AppContext switch](https://docs.microsoft.com/en-us/dotnet/api/system.appcontext?view=netframework-4.7.2#appcontext-for-library-consumers):
+Applications running on .NET Framework 4.8 can opt into this change by setting the following [`AppContext` switch](https://docs.microsoft.com/en-us/dotnet/api/system.appcontext?view=netframework-4.7.2#appcontext-for-library-consumers):
   `Switch.System.Threading.UseNetCoreTimer=true`

-### Recommended Action

-None.
-Non-default modes do not receive as much testing as the default mode.

 ### Affected APIs

-`System.Threading.Timer`
+* `T:System.Threading.Timer`